rjahanbakhshi/boost.taar/README.md

 ## Overview

-Boost.web is a portable C++ header-only library which provides convenient tools for web server development.
+Boost.taar is a portable C++ header-only library which provides convenient tools for web server and client development.
 This library is built on top of other boost libraries, like Boost.ASIO, Boost.Beast, Boost.URL, and Boost.JSON, and Boost.system.

 ### Requirements